 - How much Optus 5G costs

 - Optus 5G speeds

 Where is Optus 5G available?

-Optus 5G mobile coverage is available in the following locations, albeit it in very limited areas:
+Optus 5G mobile coverage is available in the following locations:

 - Central Coast

 - Moreton Bay Region

 Optus has published coverage maps for all of the above locations on its website, but keep in mind that these are approximate and may not reflect your real-world 5G experience.
 It’s also important to note that according to Optus, in-building 5G coverage is not yet available – so you may be able to connect outdoors, but not inside your home or office.

 Optus 5G coverage map in Melbourne